SparseLinearAlgebra/cuBool/README.md

 work with dense and sparse matrices written on the NVIDIA CUDA platform.
-The primary goal of the library is implementation, testing and profiling algorithms for solving *formal-language-constrained problems*, such as *context-free* and *recursive* path queries with various semantics for graph databases.
+The primary goal of the library is implementation, testing and profiling algorithms for solving *formal-language-constrained problems*, such as *context-free* and *regular* path queries with various semantics for graph databases.

 The name of the library is formed by a combination of words *Cuda* and *Boolean*, what literally means *Cuda with Boolean* and sounds very similar to the name of